DeltaZulu-OU/MispConnectorApp/README.md

 # MISP Connector for Technitium DNS Server

-A plugin that pulls malicious domain names from MISP feeds and enforces blocking in Technitium DNS.
+A plugin that pulls malicious domain names from MISP feeds and enforces blocking in [Technitium DNS](https://github.com/TechnitiumSoftware/DnsServer).

 It maintains in-memory blocklists with disk-backed caching and periodically refreshes from the source.

+> NOTE: This App is not in main repository as of Technitium DNS Server [v15](https://github.com/TechnitiumSoftware/DnsServer/blob/master/CHANGELOG.md#version-150)

 ## What is MISP